TERMS & CONDITIONS OF USE / LEGAL STATEMENT

 Your Order constitutes an offer to Us to buy the Product.
 All Orders are subject to availability and to acceptance by Us.
 We will send you an email acknowledging receipt of your Order.
 Please note that this does not constitute acceptance by Us.
 The contract for purchase of the Product is formed when We send you an email confirming your Order.

 If you do not receive an email acknowledging receipt of your Order or an email confirming your Order please check your junk email or email account settings.
-If you have still not received any email from Us, please contact Our Client Care Team either by Email at Online.firstname.lastname@example.org.
+If you have still not received any email from Us, please contact Our Client Care Team either by Email at Online.firstname.lastname@example.org or by phone at 0800 028 5005.

 If a Product you wish to purchase is no longer available We will inform you by telephone or via email as soon as possible.
 Where this is the case, you will not be charged for the Product and you will be given the option to request that We inform you of the future availability of the Product via email.